ibm-cloud-docs/resiliency/cyberresiliency-overview.md

 ![Diagram depicting scope of cyber security vs cyber resiliency](images/cyber-resiliency-vs-security.png "Diagram depicting scope of cyber security vs cyber resiliency"){: caption="Diagram depicting scope of cyber security vs cyber resiliency" caption-side="bottom"}

-{{site.data.keyword.cloud_notm}} could host both your production and recovery environments or the recovery environment for an on-prem or remote production environment or be a secure data vault to securely store and verify your backup copies of golden images, configuration and data for recovery.
+{{site.data.keyword.cloud_notm}} can host both your production and recovery environments.
+Host the recovery environment for an on-premise or remote production environment or use {{site.data.keyword.cloud_notm}} as a vault to securely store and verify your backup copies of golden images, configuration and data for recovery.

 ## What's the difference between cyber resiliency and disaster recovery?
 {: #cyber-dr-difference}